caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 ---

-**1. Check listener.ora in your Oracle database that's installed in your VM.
+**1. Check the info on your oracle's listener.ora.
 Make sure the listener is active and configured to accept remote connections.**

 **2. Check your tnsnames.ora and make sure it is also configured correctly.
-Make sure Oracle's SID and service name are correct.Also, make sure to disable your VM's firewall and SELINUX so you can access the database externally.
-That shouldn't be a problem hence the fact that this is a home lab.**
+Make sure Oracle's SID and service name are correct.
+Also, if possible, disable your firewall and SELINUX so you can access the database externally.
+That shouldn't be a problem hence the fact that this is a home lab (I used an Oracle 19c in a local VM.**

 disable SELINUX
 ~~~bash